Of all the brewing methods, the French press stands out for its bold, rich taste.

 How do you turn hot water and coffee grounds into the best cup of coffee?

-Step-by-Step Brewing Guide for Perfect French Press Coffee
+How to Make Perfect French Press Coffee

 Grab your French press and put the kettle on; it’s time to brew coffee!